Introduction

 Attendance – Academic courses/Ensembles

-Absences of less than 120 hours:
+Absences of less than 120 hours (up to five consecutive days):

 All other absences will be unexcused.
 Any unexcused absences from Ensemble or Major Practical Study courses, or three hours of unexcused absences from any other DFOM course, may result in the student being required to withdraw from the course or Ensemble, or may result in a failing grade being assigned.

-Absences of more than 120 hours:
+Absences of more than 120 hours (more than five consecutive days):

 This is an extraordinary request, and students must seek permission from the Associate Dean and their instructors.
 Students are required to make an appointment with the Student Advisor or Graduate Program Assistant to discuss their request; they will fill out a portion of the DFOM Long Absence request form, which will be forwarded to their instructors by the Student Advisor/Graduate Program Assistant for approval.